jess-sims/jess-sims.github.io/content/posts/markdown/index.md

 ## Code Blocks

 Code blocks can be extremely useful when writing instructions especially in relation to computing and software.
-There are multiple ways to introduce code blocks with markdown.
+Thankfully, there are multiple ways to use code blocks with Markdown as seen below.

 #### Code Block using Backticks